m3o/m3o-go/examples/cache/README.md

 	"go.m3o.com/cache"
 )

-// Get an item from the cache by key func GetAvalue() {
+// Get an item from the cache by key.
+If key is not found, an empty response is returned. func GetAvalue() {
 	cacheService := cache.NewCacheService(os.Getenv("M3O_API_TOKEN"))
 	rsp, err := cacheService.Get(&cache.GetRequest{